gitlimes/system-usage-bot/README.md

 3. fill the .env file with your mastodon instance url (e.g. `https://fedi.limes.pink`) and an app access token with the `write:statuses` scope.

-4. Make sure to also check the config at the top of the [index.js](https://github.com/gitlimes/system-usage-bot/blob/main/index.js) file for further configuration options!
+4. make sure to also check the config at the top of the [index.js](https://github.com/gitlimes/system-usage-bot/blob/main/index.js) file for further configuration options!

 5. that's all the setup needed to run the bot! congrats, i'm proud of ya :3
    <br>